sanko00098797/splitwise.nvim/PRD.md

 - Floating windows are ignored when determining edges and are never targets for creation/movement.
 - Windows matching `ignore_filetypes`/`ignore_buftypes` are skipped when determining neighbors/edges.
-- If a tabpage layout mixes rows and columns (nested splits), column/row counts use only the top-level layout, not nested groups.
+- If a tabpage layout mixes rows and columns (nested splits), the column count is evaluated within the current row only (based on side-by-side groups in that row), and the row count is evaluated within the current column only (based on vertical stacking in that column).
  - Windows with `winfixwidth`/`winfixheight` will not be resized; the action becomes a no-op (unless `wrap_navigation` is `true`).

 ## Defaults